Tais MarobosWoman's Ceremonial Sarong

 The deep red dyed textiles are important to the people of Malaka.
 In Tetun language sanamea also means a red jar.

 Warp ikat, Three panels stiched together and sewn as a tube, commercial cotton, natural dyes.
-Ikat tied, dyed, woven by Susana Soel in Timor 2019.
+Ikat tied, dyed, woven in Malaka, Timor, 2019.

 146 x 64 cm / 57.5 x 25 in